bkaravan/cs1380-stencil/README.md

 ## Summary

+> M3 summary

-> Milestone three covered the local group protocol as well as extensions to comm, get, and routes.
+Milestone three covered the local group protocol as well as extensions to comm, get, and routes.
 The main focus was to be able to support groups of nodes, which is defined in the all protocol that uses context and function closures to properly function within each group.
 The key challanges included the extra credit portions as well as communicating the new error method (node to error) map, since even an empty object can apparantly pass the if (e) check.
 Remember to update the `report` section of the `package.json` file with the total number of hours it took you to complete each task of M3 (`hours`) and the lines of code per task.

 My implementation comprises around 7 new software components, totaling ~500 added lines of code over the previous implementation.
 Key challenges included figuring out what does starting distribution.gid object means and how to populate it in groups put, solving bugs that occurred due to new modifications of local get/comm/routes/node, extra credit spawn and stop.
 I think the error handling might be better off to be an object for every milestone - I had a problem that since I started returning an empty node to error map, my code would think that there is some error and not propagate my actual values map.
 The other challanges were more conceptual.
 It is a bit unclear on whether we should use process.exit(), and if so, at what point (just after calling server.stop? do we need a timeout there?)